 Elements of the introduction

-The introduction to the prospectus should be an advanced stage of the full introduction to part 2, “Approaches,” in the manuscript and should reflect the requirements listed below.
-Introductions that do not substantively address the following will not be sent to the committee (the requirements that rely on having the full essays can be treated more tentatively but should still be observed):
+The introduction to the prospectus should be an advanced stage of the full introduction to part 2, “Approaches,” in the manuscript and must include the requirements listed below, or they will not be sent to the Publications Committee (the requirements that rely on having the full essays can be treated more tentatively but should still be observed):

 - Rationale for the volume: Discuss why the volume is needed, why it was undertaken, why teachers should read it.